-The 4 Ps of the digital world that will remodel your online marketing
+The 4 Ps of the digital world that will remodel your digital marketing strategy

 But have you ever imagined how much the new technology has altered the basics of marketing?
 The truth is basics always remain the same, though there are a few advancements.